What is servant leadership—and what is it not?

-Good question—I’ll start by illustrating the answer with a real story.
+Good question—I’ll start by illustrating the answer with a real example.

 A good friend of mine once described to me how he sat with his team several years ago listening to a presentation by his company’s CEO (let’s call him Joe).